Tigon-Golf-Carts-LLC/AtlanticCountyGolfCarts/replit.md

 - ✅ **Municipality Page Features**: Each page includes Google Maps embed, business hours, contact info, and SEO optimization
 - ✅ **Updated Sitemap**: Complete sitemap.xml with all 72 new municipality pages with proper SEO structure
 - ✅ **Home Page & Footer Updates**: Updated home page locations section and footer with new Berks County municipalities and proper links to all 72 location pages
+- ✅ **Logo & Favicon Replacement**: Replaced all logo and favicon references with new Berks County Golf Carts image across all pages including main navigation, SEOHead component, index.html, and sitemap.xml

 The application follows a monorepo structure with clear separation between frontend, backend, and shared code.
 The build system is optimized for both development and production deployment, with TypeScript providing type safety across the entire stack.